rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 The policy affects the following groups of people:
 - People who review or moderate PRs on `rust-lang/rust`.
 - People who author LLM-assisted PRs on `rust-lang/rust`.
-- People who use LLMs to discover issues that they post on `rust-lang/rust`.
+- People who discover issues using LLMs and post them on `rust-lang/rust`.

 If you are not in one of those groups, you don't have to change anything about how you work.